 Standing along the eastern banks of the Schuylkill River, Reading (pop.
-88,082) is more interesting than its somewhat frightening subtitle, “Factory Outlet Shopping Capital of Southeastern Pennsylvania,” might lead you to expect.
-Ornately turreted row houses line 5th Avenue (US-222 Business) through the residential districts, downtown holds a number of well-maintained businesses and signs from the first half of the 20th century, and a very photogenic 72-foot, 100-year-old pagoda offers panoramic views from the summit of Mt.
+88,083) is most famous these days as the childhood home of pop superstar Taylor Swift.
+Ornately turreted row houses line 5th Street (US-222 Business) through the residential districts, downtown holds a number of well-maintained businesses and signs from the first half of the 20th century, and a photogenic 72-foot, 110-year-old pagoda offers panoramic views from the summit of Mt.
 Penn, east of town.

 For history buffs, two worthwhile places to visit sit southeast of Reading along the Schuylkill River.
-The closer of these is at Birdsboro, 10 miles from town and a mile north of US-422.
-The Daniel Boone Homestead (610/582-4900, closed Mon., tours $6) marks the site where the great frontiersman was born in 1734.
+The closer of these is at Birdsboro, 10 miles from town and a mile south of US-422.
+The Daniel Boone Homestead (610/582-4900, Thurs.-Sun., tours $7, self-guided tours $3) marks the site where the great frontiersman was born in 1734.

 Well worth the winding five-mile drive south of Birdsboro via Hwy-345, the Hopewell Furnace National Historic Site (daily summer, free) preserves intact an entire iron-making community that thrived here from the colonial era until the mid-1880s.
 Park rangers fire up the furnace and demonstrate the primitive foundry (melting aluminum rather than iron to take the “heat” off the ancient tools), and exhibits trace the iron-making process—mining the ore, making charcoal, and fabricating the finished product, which here at Hopewell was primarily pig iron and stoves.